Top 10 obscene Spanish expressions – fun for the whole family!

 It was my karate teacher’s favorite expression, back in the day.

 What a big pussy!
-Usually you’d use this to say that something is really boring or annoying.
+Not to be taken literally… Usually you’d use this to say that something is really boring or annoying.

 Qué coñazo… ¡otra reunión!